Sunny Aruba, with its mix of barefoot casual and sexy glamour, has become one of the most

 - Letter of intent for bride and groom.

 - Declaration of single status for bride and groom.

-- Passport picture page for bride, groom, with up to four (4) witnesses.
+- Passport picture for two (2) witnesses.

 Please note, original documents are required a minimum of four (4) weeks prior to the wedding date.